-Amendments: individuals seeking help added to purposes for processing data; contact details changed to contact form [link to be added].
+Amendments: individuals seeking help added to purposes for processing data; contact details changed to contact form.

 - “Personal data” is any information about a living individual which allows them to be identified from that information, or that information along with other information available to the individual or organisation who controls or processes their data.

 - A “data subject” is taken to be any individual whose data is collected, processed or stored by the organisation.

 - The policy covers data processed by the following entities:

 - Triangle Technology (triangletechnology.co.uk)

 - For the purposes of this policy, Triangle Technology Ltd is considered the “data controller” for personal data provided to either of these entities.
 This means we are responsible for determining what personal data is processed and for what purpose and for securely collecting, storing and processing personal data.
 Triangle Technology Ltd. will be referred to as “the organisation” throughout this policy.

 - Triangle Technology Ltd. is committed to processing personal data responsibly, lawfully and securely in accordance with the UK Data Protection Act 2018 (“DPA 2018”) and EU Regulation 2016/679 (the General Data Protection Regulation “GDPR”).

 We secure personal data by: